cstefanache/cstefanache.github.io/_posts/2016-07-27-gun-db-artificial-knowledge-sharing.md

 With the rise of mobile devices and 'mobile first' being a standard, a new requirement rise to challenge the frontend developers: **offline first**.

 GunDB is a realtime database of data synchronization - this means that you will no longer have to care about data management on unreliable connection.
-Everybody is doing it: Google with docs and email drafts, Microsoft online word editor and basically every application that runs as a Chrome APP - so why shouldn't you do it as well?
+Everybody is doing it: Google with docs and email drafts, Microsoft online word editor and basically every application that support offline first - so why shouldn't you do it as well?
+All you have to do when using it is to sit back, relax, manipulate the data and let Gun do the syncing work for you.
+One major advantage of Gun, that I exploited to the maximum, is the ability to notify on data change.
+This feature is a life-saver when it comes to realtime data rendering, notification and decision making.

+If you are not interested in machine learning and you are here only to see how GunDB works, jump to the interactive demo on "How it works" and demo Plunker on "GunDB in Artificial Intelligence".

 # The birds and the bees of Machine Learning #

 The rise of machine learning allowed computers the ability to learn specialized tasks without being preprogrammed to do it.
-Here is a sample of classic particle swarm optimization, where the entire swarm learn where the optimum - *best feeding area* is located.
+Here is a sample of classic particle swarm optimization, where the entire swarm learn where the optimum (*best feeding area*) is located.
 Just click on **Start** button and see how multiple swarms converge to their belief of best area.
 The algorithm used is a slowed down classic Particle Swarm algorithm.

 <!--<iframe src="https://run.plnkr.co/plunks/SOd9dC/" style="width: 100%; height: 400px"></iframe>-->